 Universe

-To-Stuff is a small package of Typst functions for converting string values to native types.
+To-Stuff is a collection of Typst functions for converting string values to native types.
 This is most useful when loading layout data from an external configuration source, such as a YAML file.

 • Avoids any use of eval().